wing5wong/artisan-whs-static/source/_events/2021-02-09_whs-house-athletics-day.md

 9.00am start (approx) at Cooks Gardens.
 More in-depth information about the day’s organisation will be sent prior to the event.
-Parents and caregivers are welcome to attend
+Parents and caregivers are welcome to attend.

 **Sign ups** for Athletics House Day are for **Track and Fields events only**.
 **The fun participation activities sign ups will happen on the day.**